 Ask for your letter of rec EARLY.
 It's likely that you will be asking for letters from the same professors that many other students will be asking, too.
 Professors and supervisors like to know far in advance for whom they will be writing a letter of recommendation.

-If you can’t find a meeting time to ask in person, don’t wait.
+If you can't find a meeting time to ask face-to-face, don't wait.
 I knew it was the most professional to ask in person, so I waited a full 3 weeks to meet in person with one of my professors.
 The meeting just kept falling through before then.

 4. Remind the Professor When You Had Them in Class